henry0hai/GraphSeek-RAG-Enhanced-Chatbot/README.md

 **Enjoy building knowledge graphs, maintaining conversation memory, and harnessing powerful local LLM inference—all from your own machine.**

+---
 > **Note:** Inherit from on the original [DeepSeek-RAG-Chatbot](https://github.com/SaiAkhil066/DeepSeek-RAG-Chatbot.git)

+---

+## ** Future Enhancements**

+- **Contextual Definitions:** Provide definitions for context keywords, if not found in the document, then process like a normal query, without using related context from the document.
+- **GraphRAG Enhancements:** Improve graph chunking and retrieval logic.
+- **Dynamic Context Handling:** Enhance automatic context adjustment based on query intent more intelligently.